EDI API Server Installation

 • Navigate to the folder where you saved the docker-compose.yml

 • Create the etc folder.
-Copy the license file to etc. You can request your trial license here.
+Copy the edi-license.txt license file to etc. You can request your trial license here.

 • Run docker compose pull.
 This will ensure that you have the latest image.